 Thirty miles off the coast of the New Zealand’s North Island in the Bay of Plenty, White Island is officially called Whakaari/White Island in order to honor both the Maori and European names (although it’s mostly referred to as White Island).
 It’s small, only about a mile across with the volcano’s crater walls reaching just over a thousand feet above the Bay.
-Looks can be deceiving however – what you see rising out of the water is only the peak of a much bigger undersea mountain, roughly four times the size of the island.
-It’s still erupting regularly, even as recently as April of 2016, adding more and more to its color palette with every blast.
+Looks can be deceiving, however – what you see rising out of the water is only the peak of a much bigger undersea mountain, roughly four times the size of the island.
+It’s still erupting regularly, even as recently as December 2019.

 Know Before You Go

 Whakaari/White Island is in the Bay of Plenty about 30 miles from shore, 140 miles east of Auckland.
 Whakaari/White Island erupted in 9 December 2019 when a large group of tourists were on the island, resulting in 21 fatalities and 26 people injured.
 Since this most recent eruption, all tours to the island have stopped.